SteelCompendium/data-gen/Abilities/Fury/Stab Me So I Can Pull Myself Closer To You.md

 ---
-name: "Stab Me So I Can Pull Myself Closer to You (3 Rage)"
+name: "Stab Me So I Can Pull Myself Closer To You (3 Rage)"
 type: "3-rage Abilities"
 source: "Fury"
 cost: "3 RAGE"
 ---

-# Stab Me So I Can Pull Myself Closer to You (3 Rage)
+# Stab Me So I Can Pull Myself Closer To You (3 Rage)

 *When you barrel through your foes, they feel your wrath.*